rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 deontological and restriction based approaches.
 Additionally, reward models or classifiers for complex or hard to specify behavior could be very useful building blocks for instilling deontological properties.
-This also implies that knowing how to construct these components would be useful for researching how to instill complex deontological properties in general.
+This also implies that knowing how to construct these components (value learning) would be useful for researching how to instill complex deontological properties in general.

-I think that (unaligned) corporate and academic research might end up meaningfully contributing to this topic which reduces the marginal benefit of aligned work in this space.
+I think that (unaligned) corporate and academic research might end up meaningfully contributing to value learning which reduces the marginal benefit of aligned work in this space.
 This reasoning is less applicable in scenarios where commercial timelines and/or takeoff are much faster than corporate leadership expects.